Charles Lamb: Family tragedy

 The 1799 death of John Lamb was something of a relief to Charles because his father had been mentally incapacitated for a number of years since having a stroke.
 The death of his father also meant that Mary could come to live again with him in Pentonville, and in 1800 they set up a shared home at Mitre Court Buildings in the Temple, where they would live until 1809.

-In 1800, Mary's illness came back and Charles had to take her back again to the asylum.
+In 1800, Mary's illness returned and Charles had to take her back again to the asylum.
 In those days, Charles sent a letter to Coleridge, in which he admitted he felt melancholic and lonely, adding "I almost wish that Mary were dead."

 Later she would come back, and both he and his sister would enjoy an active and rich social life.
 Their London quarters became a kind of weekly salon for many of the most outstanding theatrical and literary figures of the day.
 In 1869, a club, The Lambs, was formed in London to carry on their salon tradition.
 The actor Henry James Montague founded the club's New York counterpart in 1874.

 Charles Lamb, having been to school with Samuel Coleridge, counted Coleridge as perhaps his closest, and certainly his oldest, friend.
 On his deathbed, Coleridge had a mourning ring sent to Lamb and his sister.
 Fortuitously, Lamb's first publication was in 1796, when four sonnets by "Mr Charles Lamb of the India House" appeared in Coleridge's Poems on Various Subjects.
 In 1797 he contributed additional blank verse to the second edition, and met the Wordsworths, William and Dorothy, on his short summer holiday with Coleridge at Nether Stowey, thereby also striking up a lifelong friendship with William.
 In London, Lamb became familiar with a group of young writers who favoured political reform, including Percy Bysshe Shelley, William Hazlitt, Leigh Hunt and William Hone.

 Lamb continued to clerk for the East India Company and doubled as a writer in various genres, his tragedy, John Woodvil, being published in 1802.
 His farce, Mr H, was performed at Drury Lane in 1807, where it was roundly booed.
 In the same year, Tales from Shakespeare (Charles handled the tragedies; his sister Mary, the comedies) was published, and became a best seller for William Godwin's "Children's Library".